 Projects page

 The Projects page is the first page that appears when you access ArcGIS GeoBIM.
 This is the first step in creating an ArcGIS GeoBIM project.
-On this page, you can view, create, share, edit, and delete ArcGIS GeoBIM projects.
+On this page, you can do the following:

 ArcGIS GeoBIM Project Manager

-The ArcGIS GeoBIM Project Manager allows you to create ArcGIS GeoBIM apps.
-This is the page that appears after you click the project on the landing page.
-There are five components (pages) that you need to create a project in the Project Manager: the Accounts page, the Tools page, the Links page, the Apps page, and the Maps page.
+The Project Manager appears after you create or open an ArcGIS GeoBIM project from the Projects page.
+There are five components (pages) in the Project Manager: the Accounts page, the Tools page, the Links page, the Apps page, and the Maps page.

 Accounts page

-The Accounts page can only be accessed if you have ArcGIS Online Creator account access.
-You can create an account using your BIM 360 account information on this page.
-The account identifies the BIM 360 or Autodesk Construction Cloud projects that apply to a specific ArcGIS GeoBIM project.
-An account provides application authorization so that ArcGIS GeoBIM can access Autodesk Construction Cloud data in a secure manner.
-The Accounts page allows the creator to create an account connection that includes the name, type (Autodesk BIM 360), and Autodesk Forge Client ID.
+The Accounts page can only be accessed if you have ArcGIS Creator account access.
+You can create an account using your ACC account information on this page.
+The account identifies the ACC projects that apply to a specific ArcGIS GeoBIM project.
+An account provides application authorization so that ArcGIS GeoBIM can access your Autodesk cloud data in a secure manner.
+The Accounts page allows the creator to create an account connection that includes the name, type (Autodesk BIM 360), and Autodesk Client ID.

 Tools page

 The Tools page is designed to provide a schematic interaction with the synchronization operations that can be performed by selecting the needed process and choosing the appropriate settings for it.
-You can get the latest feedback on the operations by refreshing and checking the layers added to the page table.
+You can get the latest feedback on the operations by refreshing and checking the layers added to the Table widget.

 to locate design, engineering,